PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 metadata behavior, phase position, arguments, and no-op behavior.
 Production changes were then limited to the characterized boundary.

-The latest nine records cover terminal boundary StridedSlice/QDQ/Concat, activation bridge, InstanceNorm, and normalization cleanup observations.
-They remain in deterministic order from the terminal Slice/Concat recovery composite through the terminal boundary-layout composite.
+The latest twelve records cover terminal boundary StridedSlice/QDQ/Concat, activation bridge, InstanceNorm, normalization, and guarded BatchMatMul cleanup observations.
+They retain deterministic order and their original composite boundaries.

 Structural tests also ensure that:

 - raw duplicated operation pairs no longer remain at migrated sites;
-- all 106 phase IDs and owners appear in deterministic source order;
+- all 109 phase IDs and owners appear in deterministic source order;
 - old unconsumed result targets are absent from the lowerer;
 - the bounded store does not alias caller mappings or snapshots;
 - diagnostics and public output contracts remain independent of the store.